keybits/js-starter/README.md

 This is a very simple way to start a JS project with linting and formatting in VSCode:

-- ESLint with airbnb JS style guide
+- ESLint with airbnb JS style guide for linting
-- Prettier
+- Prettier configuration for formatting
-- Uses `eslint-config-prettier` to make ESLint ignore formatting rules
+- Uses `eslint-config-prettier` to make ESLint ignore formatting rules handled by Prettier

+## Instructions

+1. Make sure node is installed
-Make sure that Prettier and ESLint VSCode plugins are installed!
+1. Make sure that Prettier and ESLint VSCode plugins are installed!
+1. Clone this repo and `cd` into the directory
+1. Run `npm install`